mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 #### Introduction
 The project implements the Pitch Shift effect for the Mixxx DJ application.
-The Pitch Shift effect raises or lowers the original pitch of an audio signal.
+The Pitch Shift effect raises or lowers the original pitch of an audio signal[^1].
 Thanks to the long working period, the project was expanded with the implementation of the Group Delay handling for the effect chain.

 #### Motivation